Brothers With No Game

-Brothers With No Game is a British comedy-drama web and television series, broadcast on London Live, as well as a number of global streaming platforms, including EcoNet, AfroStream and TRACE Play.
+Brothers With No Game is a British comedy-drama web and television series, broadcast on London Live, as well as on a number of global streaming platforms, including EcoNet, AfroStream and TRACE Play.
 The series follows the social and romantic lives of four childhood friends, facing a ‘quarter-life crisis’.
 The 20-somethings come to terms with the responsibilities and dilemmas that revolve around work, family, friendship and women.

 Development

 Brothers With No Game began as a blog in 2010 featuring comedic takes on life's dilemmas.
 In 2012, the blog was developed into a YouTube web series, partly crowdfunded by fans of the blog via Indiegogo.

 The UK broadcasting rights were acquired by London Live TV Channel in 2014, and the show was broadcast on the channel's launch night.

-The show has since gone on to reach a wider global audience through distribution across Africa, the Caribbean and Europe via Econet and TRACE.
+The show has since gone on to reach a wider global audience through distribution across Africa, Caribbean and Europe via Econet and TRACE.